Update: March 2020

 Less text, more flexibility; less prescriptiveness, more pragmatism – that, in a nutshell, is the new version of the ISO 22301 standard for Business Continuity Management Systems (BCMS).
 Although the revision does not bring drastic changes, the new version of the standard is a definite improvement and will bring even more value to its users.
+In this article, we will explain everything you need to know.

 Since its initial publication in 2012, the ISO 22301 standard has become the international benchmark for business continuity management systems.
 According to an ISO survey, over 4000 organizations hold an ISO 22301 certificate.
 The popularity of the standard has spread among very diverse industries – to name but a few, DQS has certified banks, chemical plants, IT service providers, as well as manufacturers of car parts.